corona-warn-app/cwa-server/README.md

 #### Running the Full CWA Backend Using Docker Compose

-For your convenience, a full setup including the generation of test data has been prepared using [Docker Compose](https://docs.docker.com/compose/reference/overview/).
+For your convenience, a full setup for local development and testing purposes, including the generation of test data has been prepared using [Docker Compose](https://docs.docker.com/compose/reference/overview/).
 To build the backend services, run ```docker-compose build``` in the repository's root directory.
 A default configuration file can be found under ```.env``` in the root folder of the repository.
-The default values for the local Postgres and Zenko Cloudserver should be changed in this file before docker-compose is run.
+If the endpoints are to be exposed to the network the default values in this file should be changed before docker-compose is run.

 Once the services are built, you can start the whole backend using ```docker-compose up```.
 The distribution service runs once and then finishes.
 If you want to trigger additional distribution runs, run ```docker-compose run distribution```.